NCAR/ccpp-framework/doc/briefing.md

   `--scheme-files`.
 Replaces silent empty-cap emission.
-- DDT-instance variable with a non-registered scalar-index dim AND flattenable fields → error shows the broken access pattern capgen-ng WOULD have emitted and quotes the Fortran compiler error verbatim ("Component to the right of a part reference with nonzero rank must not have the POINTER attribute").
+- DDT-instance variable with a non-registered scalar-index dim AND flattenable fields → error shows the broken access pattern capgen WOULD have emitted and quotes the Fortran compiler error verbatim ("Component to the right of a part reference with nonzero rank must not have the POINTER attribute").
 - Generated `case default` on `select case(suite_name)` /